neuralmagic/sparseml/DEVELOPING.md

 ```

 Note: Running all pytorch tests using `make test TARGETS=torch`, also requires `torchvision`
-and `onnxruntime` install all these dependencies using `python3 -m pip install "./[dev, torch, torchvision, onnxruntime]"`
+and `onnxruntime` install all these dependencies using `python3 -m pip install -e "./[dev, torch, torchvision, onnxruntime]"`

 **Code Styling and Formatting checks**